 As part of Central Square Theater’s science-theater initiative, Catalyst Collaborative @ MIT, we are launching a campaign promoting Paradise, inspired by how the face of American science is changing, and to make vivid the achievements of female scientists, scientists of color, and young scientists.

 Our goal is to find professionals and students – in any and all fields of science – to answer the questions below and send us a photo.
-We will post these on Central Square Theater’s social media, link you to a ticket discount code for Paradise, and thank you in our printed program.
+We will post these on Central Square Theater’s social media, and send you a link to a ticket discount code for Paradise.

 Please use this form to tell us more about your achievements and aspirations – we are excited to hear from you!